splunk/public-o11y-docs/gdi/get-data-in/rum/ios/configure-rum-ios-instrumentation.rst

    * - Option
      - Description
+   * - :code:`realm`
+     - The name of your organization's realm, for example, ``us0``.
+To find the realm name of your account, open the left navigation menu in Observability Cloud, select :menuselection:`Settings`, and then select your username.
+The realm name appears in the :guilabel:`Organizations` section.
+   * - :code:`rumAuth`
+     - RUM token that authorizes the agent to send telemetry data to Splunk Observability Cloud.
+To generate a RUM access token, see :ref:`rum-access-token`.
    * - :code:`beaconUrl`
      - Ingest URL to which the agent sends collected telemetry.
 The URL must contain your realm in Splunk Observability Cloud.
 For example, ``https://rum-ingest.us0.signalfx.com/v1/rum`` is the ingest URL for the ``us0`` realm.
-   * - :code:`rumAuth`
-     - RUM token that authorizes the agent to send telemetry data to Splunk Observability Cloud.
-To generate a RUM access token, see :ref:`rum-access-token`.
+When defined, it overrides the value in ``realm``.
    * - :code:`globalAttributes`
      - Sets additional attributes added to all spans.
 Attributes are defined as an array of comma-separated key-value pairs.
 For example: ``["key1":"value1","key2":3]``.
 See :ref:`ios-rum-globalattributes`.
    * - :code:`environment`